BlockchainCommons/BCSwiftSecureComponents/Docs/3-ENVELOPE-NOTATION.md

 ---

-## A container containing plaintext signed by several parties.
+## An envelope containing plaintext signed by several parties.

 Although you cannot have duplicate assertions every signature is unique, hence these are two *different* assertions.